codemeta/codemeta.github.io/content/user-guide.md

 ---

+## Generating a CodeMeta file

+You can use the [codemeta-generator](https://codemeta.github.io/codemeta-generator/) directly at <https://codemeta.github.io/codemeta-generator/>

-## Creating A CodeMeta Instance File
+## Creating A CodeMeta Instance File Manually

 A CodeMeta instance file describes the metadata associated with a software object using JSON's linked data (JSON-LD) notation.
 A codemeta file can contain any of the properties described on the [CodeMeta terms page](/terms/).
 Most codemeta files are called `codemeta.json` by convention.